 Two years ago, Norway joined the small group of countries that have pledged to become carbon-neutral by 2030.
 Carbon-neutrality, or having a net zero carbon footprint, refers to achieving net zero carbon emissions into the atmosphere.

-One of the most recent actions Norway has taken to reach this goal is to make all of Oslo’s construction sites zero emission.
-Diesel use in construction machinery accounts for approximately 20 percent of total CO2 emissions in Oslo, making the switch to hybrid and fully-electric solutions critical.
+One action that Norway has taken to reach this goal is to make all of Oslo’s construction sites zero emission.
+Diesel use in construction machinery accounts for approximately 20 percent of total CO2 emissions in Oslo.
+Making the switch to hybrid and fully-electric solutions critical.

 Electrifying the excavator with the Editron system offers multiple benefits:

 - Zero-emissions, safer and more reliable operations, and shorter payback time